 Study your draft agenda from a macro viewpoint.
 Are the issues and questions raised strategic or management-oriented?
 Unless you seek management help, adjust your questions to reflect strategy.
 For more, watch How to Help Your Nonprofit Board Stay in the Governance Lane.

 As a nonprofit leader, you can help your board maximize the benefit they make for your nonprofit.
-Plan your meetings so you create engaging nonprofit board meetings. gold.
+Plan your meetings so you create engaging nonprofit board meeting.
 Print out this list and keep it in your board agenda file.

 For more about creating effective nonprofit boards,